chauhansumitdev/OrBytes/README.md

 1. **Sign Up**: Create your Orbytes account at [https://orbytes.vercel.app/](https://orbytes.vercel.app/).

 2. **Explore Articles**: Browse through the homepage or use the search feature to find articles that match your interests.

-3. **Engage and Interact**: Leave comments, like articles, and connect with other users to enhance your Orbytes experience.

 Start your journey with Orbytes today, where every article has a story and every user has a voice.
 Happy reading!